essenciary/TicTacToe.jl/doc/README.md

 └─────┴───┴───┴───┘
 ```

 We'll define our own `Board` type, which will wrap a `Matrix`, but will use fancier rendering.
-Time to get coding!

-I'll use the Juno IDE but you can use whatever editor you want.
-However, we'll work with Julia files, which will be structured as a `Project`, so if you're planning on using a Jupyter notebook, that might not work too well.

-To start with, create a folder for our Project.
-I'm calling mine `TicTacToe/`.
+We'll use  Juno as we'll work with Julia files, structured as a `Project`.
+Start by creating a folder for our game.
+I'm calling mine `TicTacToe`.
 Open the folder in Juno and start a Julia console.
 Please make sure you set the working directory to "Curent Project's Folder":

 ![image-20190316185628630](img/juno-set-working-folder.png)

-*Juno's menu and and active Julia REPL.*
+*Juno's menu and an active Julia REPL.*

 Next, let's create the project structure.
-The best practice is to create at least two extra folders: `src/` which hosts the Julia files, and `test/` which contains the tests.
-Let's have Julia create these for us:
+The best practice is to create at least two extra folders: `src/` which hosts the Julia files, and `test/` for the tests.
+With Julia:

 ```julia
 julia> mkdir("src")